astralord/astralord.github.io/_posts/2022-07-25-applying-graph-neural-networks-to-kaggle-competition.md

 - Better feature engineering.
 The input state which I was using contained a lot of data, however not all of the important information could have been distilled by neural network.
 Looking ahead for 12 steps made input graph enormously huge: $21 \times 21 \times 12 \times n$, where $n$ is a feature dimension for every node.
 And still there were a lot of opponent flight plans with bigger time-length than 12 steps.
 - Larger neural network.
 It is related to previous issue: construction of huge input state at every turn was taking a lot of time on inference.
 In order to fit Kaggle time requirements I had to reduce network size.
 I'm convinced that bigger dimensions could lead to better results.
 - Reinforcement learning experiments.
 It is well known that it takes a lot of time to make RL work.
 Training is slow and unstable most of the time.
-It is crucial to meticulously watch training procedure and analyze the results.
+It is extremely important to closely monitor training procedure and analyze the results.

 Hopefully I'll take this experience into account in the next Kaggle simulation competition.